Point of Reference

-*The condemnation of adultery, incest, homosexuality and other perversions commonly practiced in many pagan cultures helped preserve the institution of marriage and families – and thus the human race – stabilizing civil society and sparing many heartache and disease.
+*The corrective nature of scripture concerning adultery, incest, homosexuality and other perversions commonly practiced in many pagan cultures helped preserve the institution of marriage and families – and thus the human race – stabilizing civil society and sparing many from heartache and disease.

 *Became the inspiration for and commissioned the creation of some of the world’s greatest works of art, helping create an appreciation for beauty and the sublime.

 *Countless souls were and are being transformed from liabilities to society to assets through the saving knowledge of Jesus Christ and the restorative efforts of his followers in the church.3